 The charging station accepts voltages between 100V and 250V (but can’t convert between the two).
 Its casing is made from fire-resistant plastic, while the AC outlets defend against voltage surges and fluctuations.
 Similarly, the device is designed to prevent overloading, overheating, and short-circuiting.
 If you’re unsatisfied with your purchase, make use of the two-year warranty.

-Best Budget: OREI European Schuko Type Plug Adapter
+Best Budget: OREI European Power Adapter Plug

 Its newly improved design features internal metal interfaces for better conductivity.
-The adapter has a maximum capacity of 250V/13A and can accommodate devices that require up to 3,000 watts of power (including most hairdryers).
+The power adapter plug has a maximum capacity of 250V/13A and can accommodate devices that require up to 3,000 watts of power (including most hairdryers).
 Be aware, though, that it is only suitable for dual voltage appliances.
 Use the double ports to charge two devices simultaneously – especially handy in hotel rooms with limited plug sockets.
 The universal input accepts plugs from most countries except South Africa.

-Best for the UK: Ceptics USA to UK Travel Adapter Plug
+Best for the U.K.: Ceptics USA to UK Travel Adapter Plug

-Each adapter features two inputs, both of which accept two-prong polarized U.S. plugs or three-prong grounded U.S. plugs.
+Each power adapter features two inputs, both of which accept two-prong polarized U.S. plugs or three-prong grounded U.S. plugs.
 They have a maximum load rating of 250V and are suitable for dual appliances only.
 The product’s limited lifetime warranty means that you can return faulty adapters in exchange for a free replacement.

 Best for Switzerland: OREI 2-in-1 USA to Switzerland Adapter Plug

 The OREI 2-in-1 USA to Switzerland Adapter Plug includes two separate adapters.
 Both are compatible with Type J plugs of the kind used in Switzerland and the bordering principality of Liechtenstein.
 They may also come in handy for future trips to Jordan, Madagascar, Rwanda, and the Maldives, all of which also use Type J plugs.
-These adapters have two inputs each: one that accepts two-prong plugs from any country, and a universal input that accepts any kind of plug except for Type M. Make sure to use the adapters with dual voltage appliances of up to 3,000 watts only.
+These power adapters have two inputs each: one that accepts two-prong plugs from any country, and a universal input that accepts any kind of plug except for Type M. Make sure to use the adapters with dual voltage appliances of up to 3,000 watts only.

 How We Tested